rocket-pool/old.docs.rocketpool.net/src/overview/glossary.md

 - It provides voting power for governance

 For the protocol:
-- It serves as secondary collateral (eg, against slashing)
+- It serves as secondary collateral (e.g., against slashing)
 - It provides funding for the oDAO (15% of inflation)
 - It provides funding for the pDAO (15% of inflation)